 Issues concerning staff performance or behaviour are investigated under the Council's disciplinary procedures by managers in partnership with Human Resources.
 If the relevant Human Resources Officer or manager suspect that an issue involves potential fraud, bribery or corruption then the HR Manager should be informed immediately.
-The HR Manager will then alert the

-Corporate Assurance and Improvement Manager, who will in turn inform the Head of Corporate Resources and Chief Finance Officer.
-The Corporate Assurance and Improvement Manager will assess whether the nature of the allegations fall within the scope of the Fraud Response Plan.
+The HR Manager will then alert the Corporate Assurance Manager, who will in turn inform the Chief Officer Finance & Performance (s151 officer).
+The Corporate Assurance Manager will assess whether the nature of the allegations fall within the scope of the Fraud Response Plan.
 For example, irregularities on timesheets or travel and subsistence claims are potentially fraudulent acts.

-Similarly once an investigation begins, should fraud, bribery and corruption issues emerge, the Corporate Assurance and Improvement Manager should be contacted as soon as possible for advice on how to proceed.
+Similarly once an investigation begins, should fraud, bribery and corruption issues emerge, the Corporate Assurance Manager should be contacted as soon as possible for advice on how to proceed.
 Interviews should only take place once this advice has been received (which may include an agreement on which issues should proceed and others which should not) to ensure, as far as possible, that any evidence collected will not adversely impact any potential criminal investigation.